DivyaGodayal/CoderChef-Kitchen/Adhoc/Making-A-Large-Island/README.md

 ```

 * Note, in the above function, the call to `dfs` is just the normal depth first search traversal that we perform on a given graph and the pseudo-code for the same is left out in this article.
 * Now, this was pretty easy.
 Wasn't it ?
 Let's move onto the actual problem at hand.
-We will solve this problem where we are allowed switches as well as en extension of this simple graph problem.
+We will solve this problem where we are allowed switches as well as an extension of this simple graph problem.
 * Have a look at the pseudo-code

 ```